Ok, so you have your Thrive Inventory account, it's all synced up, and you can see your sales history and inventory. Now what?

 It's time to eliminate the sticky note pile.

 First, head to the Vendors tab and start creating entries for each company that sells to you.
-You'll want to put in as much information as possible, including which location(s) they sell to and all the contact info you can find.
+Put in as much information as possible, including which location(s) they sell to and all the contact info you can find.

 Feel free to leave yourself reminders in the Notes section about who it is you generally deal with, when is a good time to call or order, etc.